ArcadiaPower/connect-react/README.md

 yarn add @arcadia-eng/utility-connect-react
 ```

-## Quick start
+# Quick Start

-#### accessToken
+The Utility Connect widget can be instantiated for one of two user flows: creating a new User (obtaining their credentials for the first time), or updating an existing User (changing their credentials, for example, if their utility portal rejected their credentials that were on-file).
+The user flow is selected with the `config.scope` parameter described in the component API Reference below.

-This is the token used to authenticate API requests.
-It will be passed to the `open()` function used to open the module.
-If you are integrating with this package you should have instructions on how to generate tokens for your client.
-Note that the type of `accessToken` needed to instantiate the component depends on the "user flow" i.e. `create` vs. `update`
+Note that instantiating the Utility Connect widget requires an OAuth access token scoped to your user in order to authenticate API requests.
+See [Creating OAuth Tokens](https://developers.arcadia.com/#operation/createOAuthToken) for instructions.
+Note that the type of token differs if you are creating a user or updating a user -- see `config.accessToken` in the component API Reference below for details.

-### Hook implementation
+## Hook implementation

 This is the recommended implementation strategy.
 See [/examples/hooks.js](./examples/hook.js) for a full example with callback functions defined.
 Note the required configuration options [below](#config-options).